Math support for HTML outputs in Sphinx

 imgmath_font_size

 The font size (in pt) of the displayed math.
-The default value is 12.
-It must be a positive integer.
+This must be a positive integer.

 imgmath_latex

 The command name with which to invoke LaTeX.
-The default is 'latex'; you may need to set this to a full path if latex is not in the executable search path.
+You may need to set this to a full path if latex is not in the executable search path.

 Since this setting is not portable from system to system, it is normally not useful to set it in conf.py; rather, giving it on the sphinx-build command line via the -D option should be preferable, like this: